Playlist includes 7 training videos

 Actual heart problems are less common than breathing difficulties in infants.
 Because of this, before considering going to get additional help, it is essential to quickly start CPR and to perform two minutes of CPR immediately.
-Each set of CPR consists of 30 compressions and two breaths for one provider or 15 compressions and two breaths.
+Each set of CPR consists of 30 compressions and two breaths for one provider or 15 compressions and two breaths for two providers.

 If available, have a second rescuer call 911/EMS and find an AED.
 Upon their return, work as a team and have them follow the AED prompts, apply the pads, and help you with CPR.

 Provide CPR if the infant is unresponsive and having trouble breathing.

 Do the following when giving CPR to an infant:

 - Assess the safety of the scene and make sure the infant is safe.

 - Tap the infant and shout to determine if the infant is unresponsive.